 - Viserys prepares his sister to get married to Khal Drogo, leader of the Dothraki.

-- Robert visits Ned and asks him to become Hand of the King.
+- Robert visits Ned and asks him to become the Hand of the King.

 - Ned throws a party in Robert’s honor, and many people attend, including his brother, Benjen, a man of the Night’s Watch.
 Jon asks Benjen to take him to the Night’s Watch Castle Black, but Jon refuses.